 Baking the Bread

-- Grease your bread pan with coconut oil or a non-stick cooking spray.
+- Grease the bread pan with coconut oil or a non-stick cooking spray.
 (You can also line the pan with parchment paper.)
+I usually do both!

-- Press the batter into the pan with a spoon or spatula.
-If you want to add cranberries, orange zest, or chocolate chips on top, add them now!
-Make sure to gently press the cranberries into the batter.
+- Use a spatula to spread the batter into the loaf pan.
+If you want to add toppings like cranberries, orange zest, or chocolate chips, add them now!

 - Once it's done, let it cool for about 15-20 minutes before trying to remove it.
-(It's important to let it set!)
+(Unless you used parchment paper, then you can usually slide it right out.)
 I like to take a sharp knife and scrape around the edges.
 It should pop right out - especially if you used parchment paper.

 Orange Glaze

-- You can enjoy as is, or add a orange glaze on top!
-(My personal favorite.)
+- You can enjoy as is or add the orange glaze on top!
 For the glaze, just mix together the powdered sugar and orange puree/juice.
 You can use a spoon or whisk to blend.
 Pour an even layer over top of the bread!
 Enjoy!

 Notes